Safeguarding Policy

 Elective Home Education

 Many home educated children have an overwhelmingly positive learning experience.
-We would expect the parents’ decision to home educate to be made with their child’s best education at the heart of the decision.
+We would expect the Parents’ / Carers’ decision to home educate to be made with their child’s best education at the heart of the decision.
 However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.

 Use of Alternative Provision